PyChina/weekly/content/Issue/issue-389.md

     + REAL PYTHON
     + video

-In this course, you’ll learn the basics of creating powerful web applications with Django, a Python web framework.
-You’ll build a portfolio website to showcase your web development projects, complete with a fully functioning blog.
+In this course, you'll learn the basics of creating powerful web applications with Django, a Python web framework.
+You'll build a portfolio website to showcase your web development projects, complete with a fully functioning blog.

 (`是也乎:`